 Use the discount code EASY10 at checkout to save 10% on this Swim University course.

-9 steps: closing an inground pool for winter
+9 steps: How to close a pool for winter

-Okay, now that you are all geared up, it is time to do the real work.
-We won’t pretend that it is a cakewalk to close your inground pool, but if you want a clean pool in spring rather than a swamp you need to make it as clean as possible.
+Now that you are all geared up, it is time to do the real work.
+We won’t pretend that it is a cakewalk to close your inground pool, but if you want a clean pool in spring rather than a swamp, you need to make it as clean as possible.